3 weeks in Canada: what to do and see?

-To help you prepare for your stay, I have organized a 3-week itinerary for you in Canada to discover many of the country’s unmissable places of interest.
+To help you prepare for your stay, I have organized a 3-week Canada itinerary for you to discover many of the country’s unmissable places of interest.

 Arriving in Vancouver, I suggest you go through Victoria, Whistler and the famous parks of Wells Gray, Jasper and Banff.